On the strong Arnold chord conjecture for convex contact forms: Introduction

 \section{Introduction}

-Arnold raised the following chord conjecture in his seminal paper \cite{Arn86}. \begin{conj} Let $\alpha$ be a contact form on the standard contact sphere $(S^{2n-1},\xi_{\mathrm{std}})$.
-Then every closed Legendrian submanifold $\Lambda$ of $S^{2n-1}$ has a Reeb chord. \end{conj} An orbit $\gamma:[0,T]\to S^{2n-1}$ of the Reeb vector field associated with $\alpha$ satisfying $\gamma(0)\in\Lambda$ and $\gamma(T)\in\Lambda$ is called a Reeb chord of $\Lambda$ with period $T$.
+Arnold raised the following chord conjecture in his seminal paper \cite{Arn86}. \begin{conj} Every closed Legendrian submanifold $\Lambda$ of the standard contact sphere $(S^{2n-1},\xi_{\mathrm{std}})$ has a Reeb chord with respect to any contact form $\alpha$ supporting $\xi_\mathrm{std}$. \end{conj} An orbit $\gamma:[0,T]\to S^{2n-1}$ of the Reeb vector field associated with $\alpha$ satisfying $\gamma(0)\in\Lambda$ and $\gamma(T)\in\Lambda$ is called a Reeb chord of $\Lambda$ with action $T>0$.
 Conjecture \ref{conj:chord} was confirmed by Mohnke \cite{Moh01}.
 Partial results on this conjecture were made by Ginzburg-Givental, Abbas, and Cieliebak \cite{Giv90,Abb99,Cie02}.
-In fact, Arnold's original conjecture asks if there is a Reeb chord with distinct endpoints, i.e.~$\gamma(0)\neq\gamma(T)$.
-We call this the strong chord conjecture.
-This was proved by Ziltener \cite{Zil16} for the standard contact form on $S^{2n-1}$, see also \cite{CM18} for a quantitative result.
-The main result of this paper is to settle the strong chord conjecture for a contact form induced by a convex embedding into $\R^{2n}$.
-As the example in Remark \ref{rem:intro}.(b) due to Hutchings shows, the strong chord conjecture is false in general without the convexity condition.

-Before stating our results, we mention that Conjecture \ref{conj:chord} has been widely studied for more general classes of contact manifolds in \cite{Abb04,HT11,HT13,Rit13,Zho20} as well as in the literature mentioned above.
+Furthermore, Conjecture \ref{conj:chord} has been studied for more general classes of contact manifolds, see \cite{Abb04,HT11,HT13,Rit13,Zho20} as well as the literature mentioned above.